twh9811/QuackersWebstore/docs/DesignDoc.md

 > responsibilities.
 This should be a narrative description, i.e. it has
 > a flow or "story line" that the reader can follow._

+The View Tier UI is responsible for presenting the user interface to the end user.
+It consists of various components that handle different aspects of the UI such as the User Interface Framework, View Manager, View Controller, and the data binding component

+The User Interface Framework, which provides a foundation for building the UI.
+This includes things like layout managers, event handlers, and other UI controls.

+The View Manager, which is responsible for managing the views that are displayed to the user.
+This includes things like creating new views, updating existing views, and managing the overall layout of the UI.

+The third component is the view controller, which is responsible for managing the interactions between the user and the UI.
+This includes things like handling user input, responding to user actions, and managing the state of the UI.

+Finally, there is the data binding component, which is responsible for binding data from the backend to the UI.
+This includes things like retrieving data from a database, formatting the data for display, and updating the UI as the data changes.

+Overall, the View Tier UI is responsible for providing a responsive and intuitive user interface for the application.
+By using a combination of these components, we created a UI that is both easy to use and easy to maintain.

 > _**[Sprint 4]** You must  provide at least **2 sequence diagrams** as is relevant to a particular aspects
 > of the design that you are describing.
 For example, in e-store you might create a
 > sequence diagram of a customer searching for an item and adding to their cart.